Richard Marx: Personal life

 On January 8, 1989, Marx married singer, dancer, and actress Cynthia Rhodes, who appeared in Staying Alive, Flashdance, and Dirty Dancing.
 Rhodes appeared as the female lead in Marx's first video, "Don't Mean Nothing".
-The couple have three sons – Brandon (born 1990), Lucas (born 1992), and Jesse (born 1994) — and previously resided in Lake Bluff, Illinois.
-He currently resides in Malibu, California.
-In April 2014, the couple announced they were divorcing after 25 years of marriage.
+They had three sons together.
+In April 2014, the couple announced they were divorcing.

-On December 23, 2015, Marx married entrepreneur and former MTV VJ Daisy Fuentes in Aspen, Colorado, as confirmed on his official Facebook page.
+On December 23, 2015, Marx married Cuban-American actress Daisy Fuentes in Aspen, Colorado.

 On December 21, 2016, it was reported that Marx helped Korean Air flight attendants pacify an unruly, possibly intoxicated passenger while he and his wife were aboard a flight bound from Hanoi to Seoul, even providing photographic evidence of the incident.
 He also criticized the airline's handling of the situation.
 In response, Korean Air stated that they would respond more assertively to similar situations in the future.